Solo-Hero/Chat-App/README.md

 - ~~Add chat history and persistance.~~ ✅ **COMPLETED**
 - Remove the hard coded user I have for testing purposed and figure out how to implement a way to decide a username upon connection to the chat app.
 - Add the ability to create and join group chats.
+- Figure out how to add a text to speech voice that sounds like Donalad Duck.
+- If I figure out how to add the first text to speech voice add more for fun.
-- Add some CSS stuff to make everything look pretty.
+- Add some CSS stuff to make everything look nicer than a giant white page with "Chat" in the top left corner.
-- Think of more stuff to add, because this project isn't due until December 4th, and I'm pretty much already done with it.
+- Figure out more stuff to add if I have the time as this project isn't due until December 4th 2025.

 ## What This App Can Do